Ethan Horton: Professional career

-Horton was selected by the Chiefs with the 15th pick of the 1985 NFL draft.
+Horton was selected by the Chiefs in the first round with the 15th overall pick of the 1985 NFL draft.
 He caught 28 passes in his rookie season, but had a dismal year running the ball, finishing the season with just 146 rushing yards.
 He was widely considered a bust and cut by the Chiefs at the end of the year.
 Horton managed to sign on with the Raiders in 1987, but played in just four games and was cut during training camp in 1988.
 He then returned to North Carolina as an athletic counselor, but was called back to the Raiders in 1989 by owner Al Davis, who had him converted to the tight end position.
 Although he saw limited playing time in 1989, this ultimately paid off as he caught 33 passes in 1990, and scored a 41-yard touchdown reception in the team's divisional playoff win in the postseason.

 Horton had his best season in 1991, when he caught 53 passes for 650 yards and five touchdowns, which earned him his only career selection to the pro bowl.
 He added 77 more receptions with his next two years on the Raiders, and finished his NFL career with the Redskins in 1994.
 Horton finished his career with 212 receptions for 2,360 yards and 17 touchdowns, along with 241 yards and 3 touchdowns rushing the ball.